Tatler Throwback: Beneficiaries of the Philippine Tatler Ball Through The Years

 It is one of the most anticipated events on Philippine society’s social calendar and, as such, Philippine Tatler continues a tradition of celebrating its anniversary with characteristic elegance and flair.
-This year’s Ball is slated for November 19 and will be held at the Grand Ballroom of Shangri-La at the Fort.

 In 1999, Marks & Spencer Plc and the New Millennium Experience Company under the leadership of UK Prime Minister Tony Blair created and developed “The Millenium Children's Promise” campaign.
 It invited individuals, employees, organisations, and corporations to donate their final hour’s wages of the year to charities for children.
 This idea and movement soon went global with an international network of partners in twenty-three countries, including the International Youth Foundation (IYF).